eshivee/eshivee/README.md

 --!>

-🔭 I am a Data Engineer focused on building scalable, robust and reliable data pipelines with the goal of serving the data into query-ready formats.
+🔭 I am a Data Engineer focused on building scalable, robust and reliable data pipelines with the goal of serving the data into query-ready formats.<br>

-🗃️ I am comfortable using modern data enigneering tools like Databricks in conjunction with Azure Cloud Services to solve your data needs.
+🗃️ I am comfortable using modern data enigneering tools like Databricks in conjunction with Azure Cloud Services to solve your data needs.<br>

-✨ In my journey so far, I have been opportuned to incorporate the follwoing concepts into my projects:
+✨ In my journey so far, I have been opportuned to incorporate the follwoing concepts into my projects:<br>

-✅ Autoloader
+✅ Autoloader<br>
-✅ Delta Lake
+✅ Delta Lake<br>
-✅ Spark Structured Streaming
+✅ Spark Structured Streaming<br>
-✅ Workflows
+✅ Workflows<br>
-✅ Slowly Changing Dimensions 1 and 2(with Delta Live Tables)
+✅ Slowly Changing Dimensions 1 and 2(with Delta Live Tables)<br>
-✅ Unity Catalog - Metastore
+✅ Unity Catalog - Metastore<br>
-✅ Azure Data Factory
+✅ Azure Data Factory<br>
-✅ Data Modelling
+✅ Data Modelling<br>

-👯 I'm looking to collaborate with other professionals on both long an d short term projects.
+👯 I'm looking to collaborate with other professionals on both long an d short term projects.<br>

-📫 You can reach out to me via mail - eshivee@gmail.com
+📫 You can reach out to me via mail - eshivee@gmail.com<br>